uniquerockrz/notes.sauravmodak.com/docs/data_science_notes/Machine Learning/Intro To Machine Learning.md

 In this type of ML systems, you have to give the label as well as the data points, and the ML system learns on them.
 For example, you give a list of emails and also whether they are spam or not.

+The independent variables here are known as features, whereas the variable we are predicting, the dependent variable is known as the target.

 Types of supervised learning:

 * Classification: You have definite labels (spam/not spam, cats/dogs).